How to Switch Mutual Funds?

 4. Documentation and Due Diligence

 Direct mutual fund investors have to handle all documentation and due diligence on their own.
-Timely KYC submissions and study of investment plans is all a part of this profile.
+Timely KYC submissions and study of investment plans are all a part of this profile.
 The investor is therefore expected to have a thorough knowledge of submission timelines and the relevant documentation.

 As you switch mutual funds, make sure that you have an appropriate asset allocation strategy and select a suitable fund plan, which allows you to diversify effectively.
 Also, analyze fund performance over some period of time before you decide to switch funds.